prajwal-r-h/Switch-animation/README.md

 KEY FEATURES:--
-   Smooth Transition: Switch animations aim to create a seamless transition between different UI elements or screens, providing a smooth and visually appealing experience for users.
+   Smooth Transition:- Switch animations aim to create a seamless transition between different UI elements or screens, providing a smooth and visually appealing experience for users.

-   Duration Control: Animations often allow developers to control the duration of the transition, enabling them to adjust the speed to match the desired user experience.
+   Duration Control:- Animations often allow developers to control the duration of the transition, enabling them to adjust the speed to match the desired user experience.

-   Easing Functions: Easing functions determine the acceleration and deceleration of the animation, adding a sense of natural movement to the transition.
+   Easing Functions:- Easing functions determine the acceleration and deceleration of the animation, adding a sense of natural movement to the transition.

-   Customization: Developers may have the option to customize various aspects of the animation, such as the type of transition effect (e.g., fade, slide, scale), direction, and style.
+   Customization:- Developers may have the option to customize various aspects of the animation, such as the type of transition effect (e.g., fade, slide, scale), direction, and style.